Negativity is the process of getting into an unintended rut.

-This is the one that can be especially challenging: owning specific responsibility for our lives and what occurs.
+It can be especially challenging for each of us to own specific responsibility for our lives and what occurs within them.

-In order to make this work, you need to pretend that “you get what you vibrate.”
-Well, it’s even better if you can believe it.
-But for those of you who don’t believe that you create the circumstances of your life by the thoughts that you have, just pretend that it’s true for now, and act accordingly.
+To make this work, you need to pretend that “you get what you vibrate.”
+It’s even better if you can believe it.
+But for those of you who don’t believe that you create the circumstances of your life by your thoughts, just pretend that it’s true for now, and act accordingly.

 When something unfortunate happens, ask yourself calmly and lovingly, “How exactly did I create this, and what can I do to create something better?”

 Resist the temptation to make a case for why this isn’t true.
 You don’t need to play the role of a lawyer and cite examples of starving children.
-You don’t need to focus on other people’s tragedies at all for this exercise.
-Focus on your own stuff.
-Your own life.
-And own it.
+For this exercise, you don’t need to focus on other people’s tragedies.

 By the way, if you mess up with someone, then name it.
-Say what you did, express regret, say it won’t happen again (and mean it), and – for serious transgressions – make it up to the person.
+Say what you did, express regret, say it won’t happen again (and mean it), and – for more serious transgressions – make it up to the person.
 Don’t worry that it conflicts with the vision you have of yourself.
-You’re not going to disappear or die or go crazy if you take responsibility.
+You’re not going to disappear, die, or go crazy if you take responsibility.